 What is an Independent Contractor?

-Simply put, independent contractors or 1099 contractors are hired by a client for a specific task.
-The independent contractors control how and when they perform the task.
-Some examples of independent contractors include plumbers, writers, photographers and consultants.
-According to the Washington Center for Equitable Growth, independent contractors run their own professional operations, contract with many different families or businesses, negotiate mutually agreeable contract terms, are free to complete their work without control by their customers outside of those contracts, and are not integral to their customers’ business models.
+Independent contractors or 1099 contractors are hired by a client for a specific task.
+Independent contractors control how and when they perform the task, which is the biggest distinction between them and an employee.
+According to the Washington Center for Equitable Growth, independent contractors run their own professional operations, contract with many different customers or businesses, negotiate mutually agreeable contract terms, are free to complete their work without control by their customers outside of those contracts, and are not integral to their customers’ business models.

 Benefits of Hiring Independent Contractors